THE FREEDOM CENTRE TEAM

 We believe that we learn and develop best when we observe our peers and get the right information that’s relevant to us, as well as have a safe and respectful social environment to practice and understand what we learn.
 At Freedom Centre we hope people learn to accept and respect themselves and others.
 We aim to empower young people to be themselves; be confident; make healthy, informed choices and respect both their own diversity as well as others'.

 Freedom Centre is primarily funded by the Mental Health Commission to prevent mental illness and promote mental health.
-We are managed and auspiced by the WA AIDS Council as part of the Health Promotion department.
+We are managed and auspiced by WAAC as part of the Integrated Support Services team.

 This means that our focus is on education and prevention around mental health and sexual health.
 We do this by providing support and information and by maintaining a safe social space with healthy attitudes towards sexuality, gender, sex, respect, empowerment, self-esteem and education.